X5Quacks/Final-CSCI-Project-Catan-/README.md

 	[4] Trade resources if you are at a Settlement (this option is non-functional. we didn't make it yet) [5] Fight a Robber adjacent to you
 	[6] End your turn
 6. after choosing an action, sometimes you will need to choose an option by inputting a number.
-Your options will be listed with a number following # (for example #2
+Your options will be listed with a number following # (for example #2 road F)
 7. keep in mind that if you move outside of the fist ring (Nodes A-F) the Nodes won't produce the same resources as they appear to